 How To Make Non Alcoholic Sangria

 Cutting the fruit and allowing it to steep in the liquid is what helps release the flavors.
-I know it might seem a little weird, and you certainly don’t have to add it, but I like to add a little apple cider or champagne vinegar to the pitcher.
-I think it adds a nice little tang that isn’t overwhelmingly vinegary.
-(I’m a fan of vinegary drinks like switchels and shrubs, so adding more wouldn’t bother me one bit.)
-I leave the cherries whole, but make sure to pit them.
+We know it might seem a little weird, and you certainly don’t have to add it, but we like to add a little apple cider or champagne vinegar to the pitcher.
+It adds a nice little tang that isn’t overwhelmingly vinegary.
+We leave the cherries whole, but make sure to pit them.

-Sometimes I like to add sprigs of fresh herbs, too.
+Sometimes we like to add sprigs of fresh herbs, too.
 Totally optional.
-I have a ton of fresh mint, basil, and thyme in my container garden.
-I love the herb-y flavor that one or two sprigs adds.
-I don’t want to go overboard — even a small handful of leaves will add just enough flavor.
+We love the herb-y flavor that one or two sprigs adds.
+You don’t want to go overboard — even a small handful of leaves will add just enough flavor.

-To the punch bowl, I will add sparkling water or juice, ginger ale or lemon-lime soda.
-I like it less sweet and concentrated, and I love the fizziness.
+To the punch bowl, add sparkling water or juice, ginger ale or lemon-lime soda.
+We like it less sweet and concentrated, and we love the fizziness.

-I’m planning a late summer soiree with some friends and I’ll do a slight tropical take on this by using pineapple juice and mango with the peaches.
-I can’t wait to see how it goes.
+You could plan a late summer soiree with some friends and I’ll do a slight tropical take on this by using pineapple juice and mango with the peaches.
 Who could resist an ice cold mocktail on a hot summer night?

 Non-Alcoholic Summer Fruit Punch